-The City of Grants Pass is implementing a comprehensive program to meet the Rogue Basin Total Maximum Daily Load (TMDL) program of the the Clean Water Act, the City of Grants Pass is implementing a number of different management strategies to improve water quality by reducing or eliminating temperature and bacteria inputs within the City limits and Urban Growth Boundary to the Rogue River and its tributaries (e.g., Gilbert Creek, Sand Creek).
+The City of Grants Pass is implementing a comprehensive program to meet the Rogue Basin Total Maximum Daily Load (TMDL) program of the the Clean Water Act to reduce temperature and bacteria inputs within the City limits and Urban Growth Boundary to the Rogue River and its tributaries (e.g., Skunk, Gilbert, Fruitdale, Jones, and Sand creeks).
 Strategies include riparian restoration to improve stream shade, managing urban runoff to reduce pollution, conducting community education and outreach programs, and erosion prevention and sediment control.
-Planned strategies are outlined in a DEQ approved plan that is implemented over a 5-year period.
-After 5-years, plans are revised and updated for another 5-year period until water quality standards are met.
+Planned strategies are outlined in a DEQ-approved plan that is implemented over a 5-year period.
+After 5 years, plans are revised and updated for another 5-year period until water quality standards are met.
 Implementation of the program will be completed by the City, contractors, partner organizations, the public, schools, colleges, and other groups.
 Plans were updated in 2020 for the next 5-year cycle.